Carolina Music Festivals

 Free.

 This annual event is a fundraiser and food drive for Greensboro Urban Ministry, a local food bank and homeless shelter.
-In addition to hosts Rich Lerner and the Groove plus several other Greensboro area bands, there will be a variety of vendors, food trucks, and games.
-The festival is in its 14th year in 2025.
+In addition to hosts Rich Lerner and the Groove plus several other Greensboro area bands, there will be a variety of vendors, food trucks and games.
+The festival is in its 15th year in 2026.

 Artists

 TBA.
-2024 lineup included Rich Lerner and the Groove, Doobe and the Accomplices, Greensbrothers and seven-plus more.
+2025 lineup included Rich Lerner and the Groove, The Mighty Fairlanes, Greensbrothers and nine more.

 Festival site: DooDad Farm